 It is hypoallergenic and suitable for dogs with allergies and dry, sensitive skin and coat.
 Natural oils gently cleanse and moisturize your canine’s coat and skin, to help relieve itching.
 It can be used on dogs and puppies of any age.

 - Coconut oil.

 It’s worth noting that lemongrass has antimicrobial, anti-inflammatory and antifungal properties.
 It also helps repel fleas, ticks, and lice.

-User Reviews: The natural ingredients in this shampoo appeal to many, who find it helps relieve their pet’s allergies and itching.
+User Reviews: The natural ingredients in this anti-itch dog shampoo appeal to many, who find it helps relieve their pet’s allergies and itching.
 The shampoo lathers easily and rinses very well.
 A little seems to go along way.

 It does, however, have a very watery consistency, so care is needed when pouring.
 The strong lemongrass smell lingers for days and, while some love it, others find it too strong.

 Bottom Line: If you’re looking for a non-GMO option to control your dog’s itch, 4-Legger Certified Organic Dog Shampoo could be the product for you.
 It contains natural oils to moisturize and soothe dry, itchy skin, and help prevent scratching and licking.
 The thin consistency means you may use more than you need, however it rinses out of a dog’s coat easily.